purduesigbots/pros-docs/v5/extended/multitasking.rst

   mutex_t mutex_recursive_create ( )

 Creates a recursive mutex which can be locked recursively by the owner.
+This is deleted by `mutex_delete <../api/c/rtos.html#mutex-delete>`_.

 See :doc:`./multitasking` for details.